 If you make the recipe, rate it on the recipe card below and tag me on Instagram and use #simplystacie.
 I like sharing the photos on my Instagram stories!

-- Package of 18 mini tart shells (or make your own with your favourite recipe)
+- 18 mini tart shells (or make your own with your favourite recipe)

 - Preheat oven to 350°F.

 - Mix melted butter, brown sugar, egg and pecans in a mixing bowl.